So you want to learn how to start freelance writing?

 In my opinion, “hire me” sounds like a desperate plea to put food on the table and pay your bills.
 Hire me sounds needy.

-But “work with me” makes it sound more like a collaboration between you and the client.
+But “work with me” makes it sound more like a collaboration.
 It makes you sound much more professional and established.
-Even if you’re new, you want to make it seem like you’ve been doing this for years.
+Even if you’re new, you want to make it seem like you’ve been a writer for years.

-In the real world, would you apply for a new job without any proof that you can actually do the job?
+In the real world, would you apply for a new career without any proof that you can actually do the job?

 I’m guessing the answer is NO.